 - According to the Canadian Human Rights Commission, human rights define what we are all entitled to — a life of equality, dignity, and respect.

-- The Canadian Museum for Human Rights is the first new national museum situated outside of Canada’s Capital Region.
+- The Canadian Museum for Human Rights is the first new national museum that is situated outside of Canada’s Capital Region.

 Newest Rights and Freedoms Articles